-Exhibits in our Antiochian Heritage Museum celebrate the artistic, cultural and spiritual heritage of Antioch, where the disciples of Christ were first called Christians (Acts 11:26).
+Exhibits in our Antiochian Heritage Museum celebrate the artistic, cultural and spiritual heritage of the ancient city of Antioch and its surrounding Eastern Mediterranean region.
 The permanent collection includes:

-- Orthodox Christian icons of Greek, Russian and Syrian origin
+- Early Christian icons of Greek, Russian and Syrian origin

 - Richly inlaid wood furniture of Damascus